-If nowadays Montparnasse mainly refers to the train station, for a very long time Montparnasse was to Paris what Camden in now to London: the place to be for the artists.
+If nowadays Montparnasse mainly refers to the train station, that wasn’t always the case.
+For a very long time the name Montparnasse was to Paris what Camden in now to London: the place to be for creatives and artists!

 The world-famous painter Pablo Picasso was one of the first artists to leave Montmartre and settle in Montparnasse, and behind him followed a flood of intellectuals and artists like Cézanne, Jean-Paul Sartre, Giacometti, Dali or Ernest Hemingway.
-All this intellectual and artistic effervescence really contributed to the creative and libertarian atmosphere that characterized Montparnasse in the Roaring Twenties, which really consisted in the Golden Age of Montparnasse.
+All this intellectual and artistic effervescence really contributed to the creative and libertarian atmosphere that characterized Montparnasse in the Roaring Twenties, which can be considered as the Golden Age of Montparnasse.

 >> Read more about Impressionism in Paris: the painters and the city

 >> Learn everything about Montmartre and join our daily and free walking tour

 If you have got a steady stomach, the first thing to start with are the Catacombs of Paris.
 During the time of Revolutionary Terror in the 1790s, many cemeteries of Paris were closed for sanitary reasons.
 But the remaining bones of the six million corpses had to be put somewhere and the best idea they found was actually to bury them under Paris.
 But they are not just piled up and covered with mud: they give form to a macabre but romantic underground maze covered with skeletons and skulls.

 Isn’t it the best way to start the Top 10 things to do in Montparnasse to discover what is underneath?
 Get there in the morning when there aren’t a lot of queues yet and also bring a jacket because the 14°C will make you shiver more than just of fear…

 You can purchase tickets directly there or you can Join a Walking Tour (tickets to buy on Viator).